Fonta1n3/FullyNoded/Docs/Wallets/JoinMarket.md

 ## Create a Fidelity Bond

-In order to prevent loss of funds always create a backup of the following after depositing to a FB:
-- JM wallet.dat file which creates the FB.
-- JM wallet mnemonic.
-- JM wallet lock/unlock password (aka encryption phrase) FN prompted you to write down when you created the JM wallet.

 In order to be a successful "maker" it is recommended to create a fidelity bond.
 This is a timelocked address where you deposit funds.
 Choose an amount and a time period for the funds to be locked.
 The more you deposit, the longer the duration, the higher your potential earning power.